pilot2254/pilot2254/quotes.md

 > "Today is the youngest you will ever be"

+> "you're not lazy, you just need a reason"

+> "Maybe someday... some thing i did will make me memorable."

 ## Funnies & Social media

 > "I used to be a fan, but after hearing this masterpiece, I'm a whole air conditioner" - Say this to a music artist, please